Simultaneous Conjugacy Classes as Combinatorial Invariants of Finite Groups: Asymptotic Formulas

 from which we get:

 Here, we write $a_n\sim b_n$ if $\lim_{n\to \infty} a_n/b_n=1$.

 \begin{theorem} For any finite group $G$, we have:

-where $a$ is the maximal cardinality of an abelian subgroup of $G$, and $C$ is some positive constant. \end{theorem} \begin{proof} Equation (\ref{eq:3}) is the partial fraction decomposition of $A_G(t)$, which is of the form (\ref{eq:par-fra}) with $r_1=|G|$, so the result for $\alpha_{G,n}$ follows.
+where $a$ is the maximal cardinality of an abelian subgroup of $G$, and $C$ is some positive constant. \end{theorem} \begin{proof} Let $r_1>r_2>\dotsb>r_N$ denote the set of orders of the centralizers $Z_G(g)$ as $g$ varies in $G$.
+Then collecting summands with the same centralizer degree, \eqref{eq:3} can be rewritten in the form \eqref{eq:par-fra}.
+The constant $c_i$ is the probability that an element of $G$, chosen uniformly at random, has centralizer of order $r_i$.

-Given groups $H$ and $K$, let $c^H_K$ denote the number of conjugacy classes in $H$ whose centralizer in $H$ is isomorphic to $K$.
-In particular, $c^H_H$ is the cardinality of the center of $H$.
+Given groups $H$ and $K$, let $c^H_K$ denote the number of conjugacy classes of elements in $H$ whose centralizer in $H$ is isomorphic to $K$.
+In particular, $c^H_H$ is the cardinality of the centre of $H$.
 The sum on the right hand side of the recursive identity (\ref{eq:5}) is trivial if and only if $G$ is abelian.
 Otherwise, each non-zero term on the right hand side corresponds to a subgroup $H$ of $G$ which is the centralizer of a non-central element $g\in G$.
-Thus the center of $H$ contains the center of $G$ as well as the non-central element $G$, so that $c^H_H>c^G_G$.
+Thus the centre of $H$ contains the centre of $G$ as well as the non-central elements of $G$, so that $c^H_H>c^G_G$.
 Each path in the recursion tree when (\ref{eq:5}) is iterated leads to a term of the form: